 The following tables set forth the selected consolidated financial data for each of the years in the five-year period ended December 31, 2010.
 The selected consolidated financial data is qualified in its entirety and should be read in conjunction with the Consolidated Financial Statements and related Notes thereto set forth on pages 61 to 89 and Management's Discussion and Analysis of Financial Condition and Results of Operations beginning on page 40.
-We have derived the statement of operations data for the years ended December 31, 2010, 2009 and 2008 and the balance sheet data as of December 31, 2010 and 2009 from the consolidated audited financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations data for the years ended December 31, 2008, 2007 and 2006 were derived from the consolidated audited financial statements that are not included in this Annual Report on Form 10-K.
+We have derived the statement of operations data for the years ended December 31, 2010, 2009 and 2008 and the balance sheet data as of December 31, 2010 and 2009 from the consolidated audited financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations data for the years ended December 31, 2006 and the balance sheet data as of December 31, 2008, 2007 and 2006 were derived from the consolidated audited financial statements that are not included in this Annual Report on Form 10-K.

-SELECTED CONSOLIDATED FINANCIAL DATA (in thousands, except per share data)
+SELECTED CONSOLIDATED FINANCIAL DATA

+(in thousands, except per share data)